What Identification Do I Need for a Motel Room?

 Thinking about the identification documents you need to pack while planning a road trip isn't nearly as exciting as considering all the attractions you'll visit, but without the proper ID, your trip will quickly become a headache.
-Although each motel has its own check-in policy, having a piece of photo ID handy is often enough to get a room.
+Although each motel has its own check-in policy, having a government-issued photo ID handy is often enough to get a room at most hotel chains like Hilton or Marriott.

 Identification

-Whether you use the Internet to make a reservation or show up in person hoping to get a room at the last minute, motels typically require you to show a valid photo ID to prove your identity.
-This policy isn't unique to motels; hotels also require to you show a valid photo ID upon check-in.
+Whether you use the Internet to make a reservation or show up in person hoping to get a hotel room at the last minute, motels typically require you to show a valid photo ID, like a driving license or passport, to prove your identity.
+This policy isn't unique to motels; most hotel check-ins also require to you show a valid form of ID.

 Photo ID